HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/Configuration.md

 ### Cache configurations

-Caches are configured in two main files: `cache_cfg.yaml` exists on all contains and defines default values, and specific values for out of the box caches, and `cache_cfg-ext.yaml` can be used to update defaults or set new configurations for custom caches.
+Caches are configured in two main files: `cache_cfg.yaml` contains default configurations, and specific values for out-of-the-box caches, and `cache_cfg-ext.yaml` can be used to update defaults or set new configurations for custom caches.
 See: [Cache Configuration](CacheConfiguration.md).

 ## Configurations in Kubernetes